docker-archive/classicswarm/docs/install-on-aws.md

 ## Prerequisites

 - An Amazon Web Services (AWS) account
-- Familiarity with AWS products and features:
+- Familiarity with the location of AWS features, such as:
   - EC2 Virtual Servers in the Cloud
   - Virtual Private Cloud (VPC)
   - VPC Security groups
   - Creating SSH keys and using them to to connect to an EC2 instance

-## Step 1: Create an AMI an EC2 instance that has Docker Engine
+## Step 1: Create an AMI that has Docker Engine

 1. Log in to your Amazon AWS account and open the Home Console.